 Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2024 this amount is \$3,450.
+For calendar year 2025 this amount is \$3,450.

-The amounts you pay for copayments and coinsurance for covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+The amounts you pay for copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.

-These services are marked with an asterisk in the Medical Benefits Chart.
 If you reach the maximum out-of-pocket amount of \$3,450, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-SECTION 1.3 Our plan does not allow providers to balance bill you
+Section 1.3 | Our plan does not allow providers to balance bill you